MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/pop-ups.md

 ms.date: 12/01/2017
 ---

-# Displaying Pop-ups
+# Display Pop-ups

 [![Download Sample](~/media/shared/download.png) Download the sample](https://developer.xamarin.com/samples/xamarin-forms/Navigation/Pop-ups/)

 _Xamarin.Forms provides two pop-up-like user interface elements – an alert and an action sheet.
-This article demonstrates using the alert and action sheet APIs to ask users simple questions and to guide users through tasks._
+This article demonstrates using the alert and action sheet APIs to display dialog boxes that ask users simple questions and guide users through tasks._

 Displaying an alert or asking a user to make a choice is a common UI task.
 Xamarin.Forms has two methods on the [`Page`](xref:Xamarin.Forms.Page) class for interacting with the user via a pop-up: [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) and [`DisplayActionSheet`](xref:Xamarin.Forms.Page.DisplayActionSheet*).
 They are rendered with appropriate native controls on each platform.

-## Displaying an Alert
+## Display an alert

 All Xamarin.Forms-supported platforms have a modal pop-up to alert the user or ask simple questions of them.
 To display these alerts in Xamarin.Forms, use the [`DisplayAlert`](xref:Xamarin.Forms.Page.DisplayAlert*) method on any [`Page`](xref:Xamarin.Forms.Page).
 The following line of code shows a simple message to the user: